richardanaya/staticflux/README.md

 **What is Rx and why should I care?**
 Rx is a powerful paradigm for performing operations on data streams that are extremely common.
 It is an attempt to identify extremely common operations that are done all the time and provide a library that can accomplish them easily.
 (Example: how do you filter down a giant nested dictionary structure into just the data you care about, how do you program autocomplete and all its various states and considerations in a concise manner)

 You might imagine Rx as the Observer patter on steroids, but it's augmentations can allow for extremely powerful and concise expressions.
+If you are new to Rx, check out https://github.com/Reactive-Extensions/RxJS

 **Why another flux library?**